HS-2902 FLOORPLAN

 Features

-With a dry weight of 2500 pounds and 17 feet length, Cirrus 820 supports an all-aluminum framework with an aluminum and fiberglass shell.
+With a dry weight of 2,847 pounds and 17 feet in length, Cirrus 820 supports an all-aluminum framework with an aluminum and fiberglass shell.

-The interior is spacious, with a lengthy kitchenette and 3-way, five cubic feet fridge along one side while the opposite side houses a booth-style dinette.
+The interior is spacious, with a lengthy kitchenette and 4.6 cu ft fridge along one side, while the opposite houses a booth-style dinette.

 The entrance somehow conceals a wholly enclosed wet bath with a fold-up sink and a wall-mounted showerhead.
-The cab-over has a 3 ½ feet of headroom with a space for the queen-sized mattress.
-There are several large windows all around, including a skylight above the bed.
+With a space for a queen-sized mattress.
+Several large windows all around, including a skylight above the bed.

-The body is eight feet, two inches long with the bed area of 60 X 80 inches.
-The camper bed includes an air conditioner with 9200 BTU.
+The body is eight feet, two inches long, and the bed area is 60 X 78 inches.
+The camper bed includes an air conditioner.

-Other features include a freshwater tank with a capacity of 38 gallons, gray water tank capacity of 32 gallons, while the black water tank can hold up to 18 gallons.
+Other features include a freshwater tank with a capacity of 33 gallons, a graywater tank with a capacity of 32 gallons, and a blackwater tank that can hold up to 28 gallons.

-Making it at number tenth on my list of best truck bed campers is the German-based camp crown Stealth DC.
-It costs around $27,550.
+Making it at number ten on my list of best truck bed campers is the Northstar Wind Bandit.

 Features